GermanBrainRot/Project-Galileo/README.md

 ## Some More Philosophical Consequences

-Let me close the physics part with a few more consequences that follow either "in spirit" or even in a strong sense.
+Let me close the physics part with one more consequence that is quite a bit more speculative:

-Here's an "in spirit" consequence:

 **"Free Will" -** We make arbitrary "choices" as long as we are ignorant the consequences of our actions.
 As we become aware of the consequences through experience, we can not help but make more predictable choices.
-This is the old Hegelian paradox of [freedom as insight into necessity](https://www.marxists.org/archive/marx/works/1877/anti-duhring/ch09.htm): our freedom of choice *diminishes* as our freedom from ignorance grows.
+This is the old Hegelian paradox of [freedom as insight into necessity](https://www.marxists.org/archive/marx/works/1877/anti-duhring/ch09.htm): our freedom *to* make arbitrary choices *diminishes* as our freedom *from* ignorance about the consequences grows.
 And in the Quantum picture, the development from arbitrariness to clearly predictable patterns (thanks to tons of constraints through relationships) ceases to be merely epistemic and becomes ontic.

-Strong consequences:

-**Causal Direction -** Another good insight from Hegelian philosophy that I can find *immediately* represented in this picture (and this is, I think, a hard consequence) is that cause and effect seem to somehow change place and thereby become the same thing.
-Let me unpack this a little.

-Right at the point of interaction, there *is no* cause and effect.
-That’s why we call it an *inter*action to begin with!
-Every participant is equal - but it doesn’t *look* like it.

-If we were to model the point of interaction between The Cesium atom, the cat and Herr Schrödinger as an evolving Hilbert space of dimension 3 (that is, only these three objects exist in the universe) and repeated the setup where the three are aligned with the cat in the middle, Schrödinger would indeed see the Cesium atom “cause” the cat to die.
-But the Cesium atom would be well within its right to complain that Schrödinger going from 🤓 state to 😱 state caused the cat to die!

-From the cat’s point of view, it just sees two sick and evil things conspiring against it.
-And about itself, it will probably think: why didn't I run while I still had time?

-In the above, we see some of the “relative facts” that Rovelli was looking for.
-But they are relative precisely because they’re not facts at all.

-It is *only* when we take *shared* knowledge transport through further interactions into account that cause and effect emerge.
-It is not really the decay of the Cesium atom that kills the cat, but a sequence of interactions - all dutifully recorded by Herr Schrödinger who does nothing to save the cat! - that leads to the release of poison which then kills the cat which too is not an instantaneous process but a ton of interactions.

 ---